 “(a)(1) Upon the Mayor’s declaration of a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01), the Mayor may, notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
 Official Code § 1-328.11 et seq.), and in the Mayor’s sole discretion, issue a grant or loan to an eligible small business; provided, that the eligible small business:

-“(A) Submits a grant application in the form and with the information required by the Mayor; and
+“(A) Submit a grant application in the form and with the information required by the Mayor; and

-“(B) Demonstrates, to the satisfaction of the Mayor, financial distress caused by a reduction in business revenue due to the circumstances giving rise to or resulting from the public health emergency.
+“(B) Demonstrate, to the satisfaction of the Mayor, financial distress caused by a reduction in business revenue due to the circumstances giving rise to or resulting from the public health emergency.

 “(2) A grant issued pursuant to this section may be expended by the eligible small business for any of the following: